Lovers Film Festival

 ENTERING A FILM

-To submit a film to the Festival you must fill out and send the entry form (which you will find on our official website www.loversff.com or FilmFreeway) no later than 19 March 2020.
+To submit a film to the Festival you must fill out and send the entry form (which you will find on our official website www.loversff.com or FilmFreeway).

 Films participating by invitation only: these films must be sent to the Festival accompanied by full documentation as follows: